mlpack/mlpack/doc/user/load_save.md

      path given with `dest` (a `std::string`).
    - No cache is used; the file will always be downloaded.
-   - If permissions to write to `dest` are lacking, or any other failure while writing is encountered, an exception will be thrown.
+   - If permissions to write to `dest` are lacking, or any other failure while writing is encountered, a fatal error will be reported.
    - If the URL starts with `https://`, support must be enabled with [`#define MLPACK_USE_HTTPS`](compile.md#configuring-mlpack-with-compile-time-definitions) before including mlpack, and the program must be additionally